-Chargers Head Coach Mike McCoy came to the Bolts from Denver where he spent the last four seasons (2009-12) as the Broncos’ offensive coordinator, in addition to serving as the team’s quarterbacks coach during his first season in 2009.
+Chargers Head Coach Mike McCoy came to the Bolts from Denver.
+He spent the 2009-12 seasons as Denver’s offensive coordinator, in addition to serving as their quarterbacks coach in ’09.
 McCoy’s last two seasons (2011-12) were spent working under Broncos’ Head Coach John Fox.

-Defensive Coordinator John Pagano and linebackers coach Joe Barry are both natives of Boulder, Colorado.
-They both played high school football at Fairview High School in Boulder, where Pagano’s father, Sam, was the head coach.
+Defensive Coordinator John Pagano and linebackers coach Joe Barry are both natives of Boulder, Colo.
+They both played football at Fairview High School in Boulder, where Pagano’s father, Sam, was the head coach.

 Assistant special teams coach Craig Aukerman spent the 2010 season as a defensive assistant in Denver.

 Chargers wide receiver Eddie Royal was a second-round pick of the Broncos in 2008.
 Royal played his first four seasons in Denver before signing with the Chargers in 2012.
 During his time with the Broncos, Royal caught 206 passes for 2,107 yards and nine touchdowns, while also returning two punts and a kickoff for touchdowns.

 Defensive tackle Kwame Geathers’ uncle, James “Jumpy” Geathers, played for the Broncos from 1996-97.

 Besides his connections with McCoy, Broncos’ Head Coach John Fox served as the Chargers’ secondary coach from 1992-93 under former Head Coach Bobby Ross.
 Fox also was a graduate assistant at San Diego State.
 He attended both Southwestern CC and San Diego State, and is originally from Chula Vista, a San Diego suburb.